thesarfo/mservice/README.md

 Super minimalistic application built on the **Microservice Architecture**

-There are five services so far
+There are six services so far
 - Department Service
 - Employee Service
+- Organization Service
 - Service Registry : This service registers all the other services, to enable service discovery.
 - API Gateway - routes the client request to the appropriate microservice
 - Config Server - Central hub for project specific configurations which are loaded by the microservices.